aquasecurity/trivy/docs/docs/sbom/index.md

     CycloneDX XML and SPDX are not supported at the moment.

 You can also scan an SBOM attestation.
 In the following example, [Cosign][Cosign] can get an attestation and trivy scan it.
-To learn more about how to create an SBOM attestation and attach it to an image, see the [SBOM attestation page][sbom_attestation].
+You must create CycloneDX-type attestation before trying the example.
+To learn more about how to create an CycloneDX-Type attestation and attach it to an image, see the [SBOM attestation page][sbom_attestation].
 ```bash
 $ cosign verify-attestation --key /path/to/cosign.pub --type cyclonedx <IMAGE> > sbom.cdx.intoto.jsonl
 $ trivy sbom ./sbom.cdx.intoto.jsonl